- Intro offer:60,000 points

 - Primary auto rental collision damage waiver

 The Chase Sapphire Preferred Card is a travel rewards credit card issued by Chase.
 It earns points on various spending categories, which you can later redeem for travel, statement credits, and more.

 The Chase Sapphire Preferred card carries a $95 annual fee.

-The Chase Sapphire Preferred is currently offering an elevated welcome bonus of 100,000 Ultimate Rewards points, up from 80,000, if you spend $4,000 in the first three months from account opening.
-In fact, there’s never been a better time to get it.
+The Chase Sapphire Preferred currently offers a welcome bonus of 60,000 Ultimate Rewards points if you spend $4,000 in the first three months from account opening.

 Foreign Transaction Fees

 The Chase Sapphire Preferred does not charge any foreign transaction fees.

 The Chase Sapphire Preferred comes with a complimentary DoorDash DashPass membership through December 31, 2024. (otherwise $9.99 per month).

 When you use your card to book hotel accommodations through Chase Ultimate Rewards, you can also qualify for up to $50 in credits each year (the hotel stays that qualify for this credit won’t earn the standard 5x points rewards).
 Finally, each account anniversary, you’ll get bonus points equal to 10% of your total purchases over the previous year.